Editorial

 Contributors

-The Freethinking Times publishes work from independent contributors on a regular basis.
-Contributor bios appear alongside their work.
-We are currently accepting pitches.
+The Freethinking Times publishes work from independent contributors.
+Contributor bios and article histories are available on individual author pages.
+We are currently accepting pitches, read the guidelines before submitting.

 We believe mastheads should be honest about who is making editorial decisions and what their interests are.
-This page will be updated as the publication grows and its structure changes.
+This page is updated whenever the structure of the publication changes.

 The Freethinking Times has no institutional investors, no parent company, and no advertising relationships.
-It is currently funded entirely by its founder.
+It is reader-funded, supported by readers through voluntary contributions.
+No portion of reader support goes to any outside party; all contributions fund the publication's operating costs and journalism.
 We will disclose any change to this arrangement prominently.

 Our Symbol